akauppi/GroundLevel-firebase-es/DATA.md

 /projects:C <project-id: automatic>
    /title: string
    /created: time-stamp
-   /removed: [time-stamp] 	// keep data resurrectable from the database console for a while
+   /removed: [time-stamp] 	// keep data resurrectable from the database console for a while; who removed is in the logs

    /users:C <uid>
       /role: "author"|"collaborator"
-      /lastOpened: [time-stamp]	// Q: when to update this?
-      /name: [string]         // <-- may get deprecated /photoURL: [string]     //     -''-

-   /symbols:C
-      /<automatic-id>: {
-         layer: int
+      [/lastOpened: time-stamp]	// written when starting to track a project's symbols [/pendingInvite: time-stamp]	// if the person has been invited, but hasn't visited

+   /symbols: [{
+      id: <symbol-id>		// made e.g. from 'uid' and a time, by client
       shape: "star"      // potentially more shapes
       size: int
-         fill-color: <color-string>
+      fillColor: <color-string>
-         x: <number>        // coordinates of the star's center
+      x: <number>        // center
       y: <number>
+   }, ...]

-         claimed: [{        // edited or dragged by a certain user (highlight; others keep a distance)
+   /claims:C <symbol-id>    // edited or dragged by a certain user
-           uid: uid
+      /by: uid
-           since: time-stamp
+      /since: time-stamp
-         }]
-      }
 ```

+Spreading things into subcollections is mainly decided by security rules.
+If one needs to use a collection entry in the rules, such entries need to be in a sub-collection (not a map within a document).

 #### Users sub-collection